tazama-lf/terraform-frms/README.md

 ## Overview

 This repository contains the terraform code to create a Kubernetes cluster on AWS.
 The cluster is created using EKS and the nodes are created using EC2.
-The cluster is created in a private subnet and the nodes are created in a public subnet.
-The nodes are created using a nodegroup.
-The nodegroup is created using a launch template.
-The launch template is created using a launch template data source.
-The clust
+The cluster is created in a public subnet and the nodes are created in a private subnet.

 ## Table of Contents